Scottapotamas/zaphod-bot/firmware/README.md

 General system runs with event driven HSM design patterns, while background tasks use somewhat simple statemachines to handle operation.

+## Building

+Uses the `arm-gcc-eabi-none` toolchain, should build with fairly standard flags.

 ## Flashing and Debugging

 I use CLion as my IDE alongside a JLink.

+Depending on the version, either run a remote GDB server, or use CLion's integrated support.

+### Manually running GDB server

 Run the JLinkGDBServer as the remote GDB server instance with